lips-hci/ae470-realsense-sdk/README.md

 ```

 ### Setup network config
-If you have installed the SDK, you can edit config file '/usr/local/bin/network.json' to specify how many camera you want to connect and their IP address.
+If you have installed the SDK, you can edit config file */usr/local/bin/network.json* to specify how many camera you want to connect and their IP address, edit values in count, ip1, or ip2.

 ```
 {